casheridan/My-Mega-Vault/Areas/School/Psychology 121/Review Day.md

 Cortozol: Stress hormone
-Pshychoneuroimmunology: Immune system effected when stressed Types of cells: B cells (Produce anti-Bodies), T cells (Attack bad cells directly) Personality Types: A (Angry), B (Bro \[Chill and Relaxed\]), D (Depressive) Cognative Approach: The way you approach and interpret a stressor has consequences for our ability to cope with that stressor.
+Pshychoneuroimmunology: Immune system effected when stressed Types of cells: B cells (Produce anti-Bodies), T cells (Attack bad cells directly), NK cells (produces chemicals to kill bad cells)
+Personality Types: A (Angry), B (Bro \[Chill and Relaxed\]), D (Depressive) Cognative Approach: The way you approach and interpret a stressor has consequences for our ability to cope with that stressor.
 (Threat vs Oppotunity/Challenge)